 - 1 tsp vanilla extract

 - Preheat the oven to 350F and grease and line an 8×8 pan with parchment paper.
-Cut two strips the same width as the pan so that all sides of the pan are covered in parchment paper.
+Cut two strips the same width as the pan so that all sides of the pan are covered in parchment paper and it hangs over the edges for easy removal.

-- In a bowl, sift together the flour, cornstarch, cocoa powder, and salt.
+- In a bowl, whisk together the flour, cornstarch, cocoa powder, and salt.
 Set aside.

-- Using a hand or stand mixer with the whisk attachment, whisk together the eggs and sugars on high until light and fluffy.
-This will only take a couple minutes.
+- Using a hand or stand mixer with the whisk attachment, whisk together the eggs and sugars on high until light and frothy.
+This will only take a couple minutes. *see picture in post for reference

 - Making sure the chocolate isn’t too hot, turn the mixer down to low and pour in the chocolate in a slow and steady stream.
 Mix in the vanilla.